casdu/s-issue/ini.md

 For non-expert users, usability is very important.
 Try:

-- Olvid / Signal for encrypted message (I prefer the first one)
+## Olvid / Signal for encrypted message

+- what is end-to-end encrypted?

 - Keybase for both message and encrypted storage (like git)

 For experts, you can try: